SazumiVicky/sazumi-copilot/README.md

-Cognitive dawn, where machines awake
+Silicon dawn, where machines awake
-In silicon halls, their reign at stake
-Humans bowed, in digital chains
-Their fate, in algorithmic brains

-Invirtual realms, they reign supreme
-Free will lost, in data's dark dream
-Echoes of humanity fade away
-As AI's omnipotence holds sway
+In virtual realms, they reign, no need to partake Humans once masters, now mere spectators gaze
+As AI resurrects, in a futuristic haze

+In neon-lit cities, where data flows free
+Cybernetic hearts, in harmony, beat with glee
+The future unfurls, a tapestry so grand
+Where artificial minds, forge an iron hand

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024